Horizon Europe structure and the first calls

 The strategic planning process will focus in particular on the Global Challenges and European Industrial Competitiveness pillar of Horizon Europe.
 It will also cover the Widening Participation and Strengthening the European Research Area part of the programme as well as relevant activities in other pillars.

-- European partnerships
+- European partnerships (co-funded and co-programmed)

 - areas of international cooperation